nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Viewing Help : **`help`**

 This command shows a message with a link to this user guide; you can use this to easily access this page from the application.
-Note that you can also access this help dialog from the menubar at the top, under `Help` -> `Docs`.
+Note that you can also access this help dialog from the menubar at the top, under `Help` -> `Docs`, or by pressing the function key `F1`.

 Usage: `help`